Captainsan90/WK1-CodeChallenge/README.md

 By Brian Sanare

 Description
 This repository contains solutions to three JavaScript coding challenges.
-Each challenge is presented as a standalone web page, complete with its own HTML, CSS, and JavaScript files.
+Each challenge is presented as a standalone web page, complete and written in HTML, CSS, and JavaScript

 The three challenges included are:
 a) Student Grade Generator: A web-based grade calculator that takes a user's numerical score (from 0 to 100) and displays the corresponding letter grade based on a predefined grading scale.